agherzan/meta-raspberrypi/docs/extra-build-config.md

 To have u-boot load kernel image, set in your local.conf:

-    KERNEL_IMAGETYPE = "uImage"
+    RPI_USE_U_BOOT = "1"

-This will make kernel.img be u-boot image which will load uImage.
-By default, kernel.img is the actual kernel image (ex.
-Image).
+This will select the appropriate image format for use with u-boot automatically.
+For further customisation the KERNEL_IMAGETYPE and KERNEL_BOOTCMD variables can be overridden to select the exact kernel image type (eg. zImage) and u-boot command (eg. bootz) to be used.

 ## Image with Initramfs